UniLogin/UniLogin/docs/source/sdk.rst

         - **gasPrice** : string - gas price of deployment transaction

       Returns:
-        `promise`, that resolves to deployed wallet contract address
+        `promise`, that resolves to the deployed wallet contract address

 Example:
   ::